Why a Mobile-Friendly Website Should Be a Priority

-This is because mobile phones have become an integral part of our lifestyle as nearly half of all internet traffic is generated by these devices.
+This is because mobile phones have become integral to our lifestyle, as nearly half of all internet traffic is generated by these devices.

 Reports suggest that over 4.66 billion people worldwide used the internet in 2021; that’s almost 60% of the world’s population.

-It is interesting to note that internet users are growing at a steady rate of 7%, which means over 875,000 new users turn to the World Wide Web each day.
+It is interesting to note that internet users are growing at a steady rate of 7%, meaning over 875,000 new users turn to the World Wide Web daily.

 This shift in consumer behaviour has compelled companies to design mobile-optimised websites regardless of their business niche and size.